felixfoertsch/felixfoertsch.github.io/about.md

 sidebar_link: true
 ---

+Hi!
 My name is Felix.
-I have a master's degree in Business Administration and I am currently doing a bachelor's degree in Computer Science at the [University of Leipzig](https://uni-leipzig.de).
-My main interest are technology---especially computers, the Internet, and everything connected to these things---and project management.
+I have a master's degree in Business Administration and a bachelor's degree in Computer Science.
+My main interests are project management and technology---especially computers and the Internet--and everything connected to these things.

-Since I am a big [Apple](https://apple.com) fan, I am currently learning [Swift](https://swift.org), Apples programming language for macOS, iOS, watchOS and tvOS, to build awesome apps.
+I am currently working as a Junior Java Developer at [BI Business Intelligence](https://www.bi-web.de/) in Leipzig.

 ## Contact

 You can reach or connect with me easily by:

-- Writing me an email: [felixfoertsch@gmail.com](mailto:felixfoertsch@gmail.com) ([GPG](https://keys.openpgp.org/search?q=felixfoertsch%40gmail.com)) --- or if you are daring and your Ö key works: [felix@förtsch.de](mailto:felix@förtsch.de) ([GPG](https://keys.openpgp.org/search?q=felix%40f%C3%B6rtsch.de))
+- Writing me an email: su@ this domain --- or if you are daring and your Ö key works: [felix@förtsch.de](mailto:felix@förtsch.de) ([GPG](https://keys.openpgp.org/search?q=felix%40f%C3%B6rtsch.de))
 - Connecting with me on Telegram: [@felixfoertsch](http://telegram.me/felixfoertsch)
 - Following me on Twitter: [@felixfoertsch](https://twitter.com/felixfoertsch)
 - Opening an issue on one of my projects on Github: [github.com/felixfoertsch](https://github.com/felixfoertsch)